mindstorm38/portablemc/README.md

 ensure that the scripts directory is in your user path environment variable.
 On Windows you have to search for a directory at `%appdata%/Python/Python3X/Scripts` and add it to the user's environment variable `Path`.
 On UNIX systems this should work properly because the script is put in `~/.local/bin`.

-## Single-file script
-On each release, a single-file script is built and distributed on the [release page](https://github.com/mindstorm38/portablemc/releases).
-This file has not to be installed, you can just run it using `python portablemc.py [...]`, on UNIX you can start the script directly with `portablemc.py` because the file has a *[shebang](https://wikipedia.org/wiki/Shebang)*.

 # Sub-commands
 Arguments are split between multiple sub-commands.
 For example `portablemc <sub-command>`.
 You can use `-h`